-The graph in Figure 4 demonstrates a four-year trend of the three prevention service categories: Evidence-Based, Innovative and Generic.
-In a move towards a more accountable approach, the reporting in Figure 4 demonstrates a consistent five-year trend line, where BDAP requires a minimum of 25 percent innovative and evidence-based services.
-This policy started in State Fiscal Year 2005-2006.
-The graph shows the policy is working as intended.
-There has been an increase in evidence-based and innovative services and a decrease in generic services.
-Evidence-based and innovative programs provide more rigor and effectiveness than generic programs.
+The graph in Figure 4 demonstrates a five-year trend of the three prevention service categories: Evidence-Based Programs, State Approved Programs, and State Approved Strategies.
+In a move towards a more accountable approach, BDAP required a minimum of 25 percent of services through Evidence-Based Programs and State Approved Programs.
+There has been an increase in Evidence-Based and State Approved Program services that require more rigor and effectiveness than State Approved Strategies.